piquette/plugins/README.md

 end | string | current time | The point at which to stop aggregating bars interval | string | 1d | The aggregation interval for each bar

-Note that start/end must be formatted as mm-dd-yyy.
+Note that start/end must be formatted as mm-dd-yyyy.
 The options for interval can be found in the history package [here][docs].
 An example `mkts.yml` file can be found [here][bars]